Rn9303/Food-Your-Way-Frontend/README.md

 [Future TO DOs](FurtherGoals.md)

 TO DO:
-- finish login/auth flow
-- connect login to backend
+- connect login to heroku
 - connect list recipes to backend

 Authors:
 - Roman Negri